Deep Inelastic Processes and the Equations of Motion: Acknowledgments

 where $S^b_{\perp}$ is such that $S^b_{\perp} \equiv (0,{\hat{\bf n}})$ in the quark rest frame and

 Then eq. (\ref{tr0}) goes over into

 Substituting eqs. (\ref{long}), (\ref{lpol0}) and (\ref{tr1}) into eq. (\ref{dm2}) yields

 having set $S^q_{\parallel} = S^a_{\parallel}cos\theta$ and $S^q_{\perp} = S^b_{\perp}sin\theta$.
 Eq. (\ref{cc}) is a solution to eq. (\ref{dirac}), which is a consequence of the Politzer theorem at zero order in $g$.
-Since this equation survives renormalization - which generally implies only a weak $Q$-dependence\cite{st,ddt} - the structure of $\Gamma_0$ is not changed by QCD evolution.
+Since this equation survives renormalization - which generally implies only a weak $Q$-dependence (Sterman, 2005; Dokshitzer {\it et al.}, 1980) - the structure of $\Gamma_0$ is not changed by QCD evolution.

 Lastly we deduce the expressions of the four-vectors $S^q_{\parallel}$ and $S^q_{\perp}$ in the frame where the quark momentum is ${\bf p}$.
 In the quark rest frame we have

 In view of the Lorentz boost, it is convenient to further decompose $\lambda{\hat{\bf P}}$ and ${\bf S}_{\bot}$ into components parallel and perpendicular to the quark momentum.
 We have